-The Valley International Foosball Association (VIFA) is an American “association of coin machine operators, foosball table manufacturer and foosball players, working together to provide increased interest in the game of foosball”.
+The Valley International Foosball Association (VIFA) is an American “association of coin machine operators, foosball table manufacturers and foosball players, working together to provide increased interest in the game of foosball”.
 The league is headquartered in Bay City, Michigan, and was founded by game equipment manufacturer Valley-Dynamo.

-One of the biggest Foosball Competitions is the Foosball World Cup.
+One of the biggest Professional Foosball Competitions is the Foosball World Cup.
 The first foosball world cup took place in the 70s and spread like wildfire.
 Across the US and, eventually the whole world, you could win $50k or a new, usually costly, car.
 Just from playing foosball!
-Bear in mind, this was a time before video game arcades had caught on and foosball, pool, and air hockey were the staple after school games of any teenager worldwide.
+Bear in mind, this was a time before video game arcades had caught on, and foosball, pool, and air hockey were the staple after school games of any teenager worldwide.

-This led to the birth of the first international foosball leagues and the first professional players and eventually led to the game as we know it today.
+This led to the birth of the first international foosball leagues and the first professional foosball players and eventually led to the game as we know it today.

-As in most competitive sports, you earn money in two ways, prize money and sponsorship
+As in most competitive sports, you earn money in two ways, prize money and sponsorship Prize Money

 This is the simpler of the two, you enter a competition, you play well and finish in the top few, and you win the money for your result.
 You’re earnings depend on how good of a player you are!
-This year, regional and national tournaments across the United States will bring more than $250,000 in prize money.
+This year, regional and national tournaments across the United States will bring in more than $250,000 in prize money.

 The internet is the best way to find any competitions, merely google “foosball competition <state, town>” to see any upcoming local contests.